lokesh-tr/gsoc24/README.md

 Our project's main goal is to implement a code action in VS Code that allows users to view the generated contents of a Swift Macro.

+Here's what it looks like to show the generated contents of a Swift Macro in a peeked editor when the "Expand Macro" Code Action is invoked by the user:

+`TODO: Add Video for Expand Macro from presentation (I guess this will also communicate what a peeked editor is)`

 There were also some stretch goals which include:

 1. Bringing Semantic Functionality (such as jump-to-defintion, quick help on hover,